pstanoev/simple-svelte-autocomplete/README.md

 - `minCharactersToSearch` - minimum length of search text to perform search, defaults to 1
 - `maxItemsToShowInList` - maximum number of items to show in the dropdown list, defaults 0 (no limit)
 - `ignoreAccents` - ignores the accents/umlauts (è,ü,ö etc) to match items, defaults to true
-- `matchAllKeywords` - defaults to true, if false, any item will be suggested if it shares at least one common keyword with the input
+- `matchAllKeywords` - defaults to true, if false, any item will be suggested if it shares at least one common keyword with the input.
+Ignored if sorting function is given with `itemSortFunction`
-- `sortByMatchedKeywords` - defaults to false, if true, items are sorted by the number of matched keywords, only useful if `matchAllKeywords` is false
+- `sortByMatchedKeywords` - defaults to false, if true, items are sorted by the number of matched keywords, only useful if `matchAllKeywords` is false.
+Ignored if sorting function is given with `itemSortFunction`
+- `itemSortFunction` - Optional custom function to order items.
+Parameters are two list items to compare and the cleaned up search query.
+Returns an integer indicating wether the first item comes before the seconde one.
+Only used if `sortByMatchedKeywords` is true.
+- `itemFilterFunction` - Optional custom function to filter items.
+Parameters are a list item and the cleaned up search query.
+Returns a boolean indicated wether to keep the item.
+If this is used, the `keywordsFieldName` and `keywordsFunction` are ignored

 - `disabled` - disable the control completely
 - `readonly` - make the input readonly, no user entered text (simulates combobox), item from the list can still be selected
 - `lock` - defaults to false, locks the input for user entered text when an item has been selected